Quillraven/Fleks/ReadMe.md

 If you need to modify the component configuration of an entity then this can be done via the `configureEntity` function of an `IteratingSystem`.
 The purpose of this function is performance reasons to trigger internal calculations of Fleks only once instead of each time a component gets added or removed.
+Inside `configureEntity` you get access to three special `ComponentMapper` functions:
+- `add`: adds a component to an entity
+- `remove`: removes a component from an entity
+- `addOrUpdate`: adds a component only if it does not exist yet.
+Otherwise, it just updates the existing component

 Let's see how a system can look like that adds a `DeadComponent` to an entity and removes a `LifeComponent` when its hitpoints are <= 0: